- Who This Guide is For

 Payloads on many multi-rotors are less than fixed wings, so most only carry one or two sensors.
 As a result, covering an entire field can take twice as long as with a fixed wing.

-Multi-rotor drones are generally cheaper than fixed wings, starting at around $1,500-$3,500 for a professional-grade camera drone with software for agriculture image processing.
+Multi-rotor drones are generally cheaper than fixed wings, starting at around $1,500-$10,000 for a professional-grade camera drone packaged with multi-spectral cameras and software for agriculture image processing.

 The Best of Both Worlds